Call It English: The Languages of Jewish American Literature: Summary

-The second part addresses native-born writers responding to postwar social transformations and the Holocaust.
-Wirth-Nesher analyzes Saul Bellow's evolution from cultural mediator to a writer who could portray Judaism as equal to Christianity rather than merely exotic.
-She traces this development through his translation of Isaac Bashevis Singer's "Gimpel the Fool" and his novels Seize the Day, Herzog, and Mr. Sammler's Planet, revealing how Bellow navigates between partial translations and untranslated elements.
-Her analysis of Cynthia Ozick's work includes examination of multilingual intertextuality in The Shawl, where she unpacks connections between Rosa's daughter Magda, Paul Celan's "Todesfuge," and Goethe's Faust.
-The final chapter addresses contemporary approaches through Philip Roth's American Pastoral and Aryeh Lev Stollman's The Far Euphrates, where stuttering and pronunciation problems symbolize the loss and recovery of linguistic heritage.
+The second part turns to native-born writers after the Holocaust.
+A chapter on Saul Bellow runs from his translation of Isaac Bashevis Singer's "Gimpel the Fool" through Seize the Day, Herzog and Mr. Sammler's Planet, attending to what Bellow translates, half-translates or leaves in the original, and to his gradual willingness to present Judaism on equal footing with Christianity rather than as local color.
+A chapter on Cynthia Ozick centers on The Shawl, tracing the infant Magda back to Paul Celan's "Todesfuge" and Goethe's Faust.
+The closing chapter pairs Philip Roth's American Pastoral with Aryeh Lev Stollman's The Far Euphrates, two novels in which impaired speech stands in for a lost linguistic inheritance.